FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/t_deployment_imbi.md

 > **Note**
 >
-> If you create partners to export, DO NOT use the NSPART parameter in the CFTPART definition.
+> Note: If you create partners to export, DO NOT use the NSPART parameter in the CFTPART definition.
 The target Transfer CFT instead uses the CFTPARM PART/NPART values.

 - Flows (CFTSEND and CFTRECV)
 - SSL certificates